bevyengine/rfcs/rfcs/59-from_reflect_ergonomics.md

 For those unfamiliar, here's a quick refresher on `FromReflect`.

 The `FromReflect` trait is meant to allow types to be constructed dynamically (well, not completely, but we'll get into that later).
-Specifically, it enables a real type to be generated from a Dynamic one.
-As an example, we can convert a `DynamicTuple` to a real tuple like so:
+Specifically, it enables a Real type to be generated from a Dynamic one.
+As an example, we can convert a `DynamicTuple` to a Real tuple like so:

 ```rust
 let mut dyn_tuple = DynamicTuple::default();